SrgElephant/Schnucks-Coupon-Applier/README.md

    `sendEmails = True`

    Replace "sender@gmail.com", "senderPW", and "receiver@gmail.com" with your email account info.
-The reciever can be identical to the sender.
+The receiver can be identical to the sender.

    `emailAddress  = "sender@gmail.com"`